yk-liu/yk-liu.github.io/_posts/2018-12-09-Shadowsocks-with-DIgital-Ocean/2018-12-09-Shadowsocks-with-DIgital-Ocean.md

 categories: Code-Snippets
 tags: VPN
 keywords: VPN shadowsocks digital-ocean
-description: Code for using digital ocean service for VPN
+description: Code for using digital ocean service for VPN.
+It is cheap for .edu-e-mail owners (free 50\$ on GitHub Student Pack).
 toc: false
 mathjax: false
 ---